TidalWavesNode/S7_Miner_Validation-Testing/README.md

-# Miner Analysis Script
+# SubVoretex Miner Validation Testing Script

 ## Overview

-This repository contains a combined script that performs analysis on miners in the SubVortex Bittensor subnet.
-The script first extracts miner data from the Bittensor network, then evaluates the performance of each miner based on their connectivity and responsiveness.
+This repository contains a script that performs analysis on miners in the SubVortex subnet.
+The script first extracts current metagraph data from the Bittensor network, then evaluates the performance of each miner based on their connectivity and responsiveness.
 The entire process is automated into a single script, making it easier to manage and monitor miner activity.

 ## Features